dns-violations/dnsflagday/2020/index.md

-Recently, there was an paper and presentation [Defragmenting DNS - Determining the optimal maximum UDP response size for DNS ](https://indico.dns-oarc.net/event/36/contributions/776/) by Axel Koolhaas, and Tjeerd Slokker in collaboration with NlNetLabs that explored the real world data using the RIPE Atlas probes and the researchers suggested different values for IPv4 and IPv6 and in different scenarios.
+Recently, there was an paper and presentation [Defragmenting DNS - Determining the optimal maximum UDP response size for DNS ](https://indico.dns-oarc.net/event/36/contributions/776/) by Axel Koolhaas, and Tjeerd Slokker in collaboration with NLnet Labs that explored the real world data using the RIPE Atlas probes and the researchers suggested different values for IPv4 and IPv6 and in different scenarios.
 This is practical for the server operators that know their environment, and the defaults in the DNS software